halmartin/u-boot-ms120/README.md

 This repository downloads the Marvell toolchain from Western Digital, who use the same u-boot release for their MyCloud EX series of NAS devices.

 It will then invoke Docker to build u-boot, the output will be in `U-boot.MS120/u-boot.bin`

+# Building

+Run `make` and let Docker take care of the rest.
+At the end of the build you should have `U-boot.MS120/u-boot.bin`.